brettkromkamp/awesome-knowledge-management/README.md

 - [Graphviz](https://graphviz.gitlab.io/) - An opensource graph visualisation library.
 - [Argdown](https://argdown.org/) - A Visual Studio Code extension (and command-line tool) for argument mapping using a Markdown-like syntax.
 - [Splitgraph](https://www.splitgraph.com/) - A data versioning and management system for PostgreSQL that allows you to merge multiple data sources (and live APIs) and surface them through a single PostgreSQL database.
-- [remarkable](https://github.com/mrjazz/remarkable) - Is a lightweight and functional readonly wiki.
-Cupports wikilinks.
+- [Remarkable Wiki](https://github.com/mrjazz/remarkable) - A lightweight and functional read-only wiki.
+Supports wiki links.
 Could be used as web representation of Foam notes.
 [Demo](https://remarkablewiki.herokuapp.com/).

 ## APIs